ProteusMRIgHIFU/BabelViscoFDTD/README.md

 ```
 run in the parent directory where you cloned the repository.
 # How to use
-After installation, you can download the Jupyter Notebooks in `Tutorial Notebooks` in the repository https://github.com/ProteusMRIgHIFU/BabelViscoFDTD to learn how to run the simulation.
-The notebooks are ordered from basics of operation to more complex simulation scenarios, including simulation using the superposition method.
+After installation, please consult the Jupyter Notebooks in `Tutorial Notebooks` in the repository https://github.com/ProteusMRIgHIFU/BabelViscoFDTD to learn how to run the simulation and get familiar with the input parameters The notebooks are ordered from basics of operation to more complex simulation scenarios, including simulation using the superposition method.
 If you are familiar with FDTD-type or similar numerical tools for acoustic simulation (such as k-Wave or Simsonic), then it should  be straightforward to start using this tool.

 # Structure of code
 The FDTD solution is accessed as a Python external function.
 The primary method to execute a simulation is via the class